wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-custom-domain-name-portal.md

 1. Use one of these methods to find the **.chinacloudapp.cn** domain name assigned to your cloud service.

-    * Login to the [Azure Preview Portal], select your cloud service, look at the **Essentials** section and then find the **Site URL** entry.
+    * Login to the [Azure Management Portal], select your cloud service, look at the **Essentials** section and then find the **Site URL** entry.

         ![quick glance section showing the site URL][csurl]

         **OR**

-    * Install and configure [Azure Powershell](/documentation/articles/install-configure-powershell), and then use the following command:
+    * Install and configure [Azure Powershell](/documentation/articles/powershell-install-configure), and then use the following command:

         ```powershell
         Get-AzureDeployment -ServiceName yourservicename | Select Url